* * HARDWARE OVERVIEW * *

 Currently both IOS-LITE and IOS are available.
 The first is a simplified version that doesn't support the SD, the second is a full featured version that requires the SD module (e. g. to run CP/M).

-The current revision of IOS allows you to run CP/M 2.2, CP/M 3.0 and QP/M 2.71 (and the stand-alone versions of Basic and Forth, the same supported by IOS-LITE) with 16 virtual disks (8Mbytes each) for each OS.
+The current revision of IOS allows you to run CP/M 2.2, CP/M 3.0, QP/M 2.71 and UCSD Pascal (and the stand-alone versions of Basic and Forth, the same supported by IOS-LITE) with 16 virtual disks (8Mbytes each) for each OS.

 The add-on board uTerm has been released.